chrisjackson-pellicle/paragone-nf/README.md

                                   A comma-separated list of outgroup taxa to add from the outgroups_file.
 Default is all

-      --batch_size <int>          Number of paralog fasta files to align/generate trees for in one batch.
-Default is 20

       -profile <profile>          Configuration profile to use.
 Can use multiple (comma separated).
 Available: standard (default),
                                   slurm